Swift-Universe/Swift-Tensor/README.md

 #### Important Notes

-* The `visualize(_:)` function can be helpful in testing the elements' position in the `Tensor` (matrix or vector) by visualizing them
+* The visualize(_:) function can be helpful in testing the elements' position in the `Tensor` (matrix or vector) by visualizing them
-* The `transpose` can be applied only on a matrix or vector shaped `Tensor` instance but not on more than 3-D `Tensor` because it does not make any sense
+* Note that `transpose` can be applied on a matrix or vector shaped `Tensor` instance only

 ## Contribution

 Contributions are welcome.
 Please comply with the existing coding style as it helps in easily understanding the code.
+For instance,
-For instance, `////` have been used to comment whereas `///` is used for fixing the problems in code.
+* `////` have been used to comment
+* `///` is used as a comment for TODO.
+One such example is `/// TODO: Make matrixProduct(_:_:) generic`

-This project is aimed at growing by adding more features that are important to `Tensor` type of data including matrix and vector type of data also.
+This project aims to grow with more operations which are important to `Tensor` data type including any other data type representable by it.
 You may pull a request to add new features or for fixing bugs.
 Better and complete documentation is coming soon.

-#### We hope to grow this project into a complete tool as a helper library for deep learning tasks!
+#### We hope to grow this project into a complete tool for performing insane deep learning tasks!

 ## Contact